 Spring brings interest in lighter flavors:

 If you’re new to edibles, start with 5mg of THC or less.
-Our guide on THC gummies and how long they last covers safe dosing.
+Our guide on THC dosing and potency covers safe dosing.

 CBD Products for Active Lifestyles